VirtualPlanetaryLaboratory/vplanet/examples/AbioticO2/README.rst

    :width: 600px
    :align: center

-Water loss and oxygen buildup for planets orbiting in the habitable zones of M dwarfs.
-The extended pre-main sequence phase of low mass stars leads to vigorous hydrodynamic escape from planets in their habitable zone, causing the loss of surface water (left) and the buildup of atmospheric oxygen (right).
+Water loss and oxygen accumulation for planets orbiting in the habitable zones of M dwarfs.
+The extended pre-main sequence phase of low mass stars leads to vigorous hydrodynamic escape from planets in their habitable zone, causing the loss of surface water (left) and the accumulation of atmospheric oxygen (right).
 See `Luger and Barnes (2015) <https://ui.adsabs.harvard.edu/abs/2015AsBio..15..119L/abstract>`_ for more details.